 Echocardiography and Clinical Ultrasound Education

 Providing the latest information and news in these areas.
-We collaborate with partner organisations, such as the Society of Cardiovascular Anesthesiologists (SCA), American Society of Anesthesiologists (ASA), Cardiothoracic Anaesthesia Society of South Africa (CASSA) and The Association of Anaesthetists of Great Britain & Ireland, to deliver high quality on-line education.
+We collaborate with partner organisations, such as the Society of Cardiovascular Anesthesiologists (SCA), American Society of Anesthesiologists (ASA), Cardiothoracic Anaesthesia Society of South Africa (CASSA) to deliver high quality on-line education.

 The main teaching revolves around echocardiography and ultrasound courses, which have evolved to become the leading method of education for ultrasound for the anaesthesia and critical care communities.
-An improved version of the very successful post-graduate diploma course has been completed to provide courses that tailor to the different requirements of separate craft groups or sub specialty groups.
+An improved version of the very successful University of Melbourne Post-graduate Diploma course has been utilised to provide courses that tailor to the different requirements of separate craft groups or sub-specialty groups.